ddbj/www/account-e.md

 Save the information by the Save button.

 {% include image.html url="books/profile4.jpg" caption="Save the information" class="w300" %}

+To register a public key for authentication, press [Key].
+If a key has been registered to the D-way account, this resigtration is not necessary.
+{% include image.html url="books/profile5.jpg" caption="Register a public key for authentication" class="w300" %}

+Select a public key and press [Send].
+{% include image.html url="books/profile6.jpg" caption="Select a public key" class="w300" %}

 ## Password reset {#password-reset}